adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 Mark-To-Ligature, and Mark-To-Mark - the contextual form of the positioning rules consist of inserting glyph sequences in one or more of three places in the
 rule:
-    1. before the initial 'base | ligature | mark' keyword,
+   1. before the initial 'base | ligature | mark' keyword
-    2. after the base glyph or glyph class, and
+   2. after the base glyph or glyph class
-    3. after all the anchor-mark class clauses.
+   3. after all the anchor-mark class clauses

 At least one of the mark classes must be marked as part of the input sequence;
 the other glyphs or glyph classes in the contextual sequence may or may not be